 MARTYR Definition Meaning - Merriam-Webster The meaning of MARTYR is a person who voluntarily suffers death as the penalty for declaring belief in and refusing to renounce a religion How to use martyr in a sentence

-Martyr | Definition, Examples, Religions, Facts | Britannica Martyr, one who voluntarily suffers death rather than deny their religion by words or deeds; such action is afforded special, institutionalized recognition in most major religions of the world
+Martyr | Definition, Examples, Religions, Facts | Britannica martyr, one who voluntarily suffers death rather than deny their religion by words or deeds; such action is afforded special, institutionalized recognition in most major religions of the world

 Martyr - World History Encyclopedia A martyr is someone who voluntarily dies for either a religious or secular cause The word originates from "witness" in Greek and is related to a witness in court testifying to one's beliefs or truth, despite the risk involved